supa2/Automaton/Tips-&-tricks-&-pitfalls.md

 ```
 Taking the counter value up to the maximum 65534 would give you about 179 years.

+The Atm_timer machine has no problems with very long intervals:

 ```c++
 Atm_timer t1, t2, t3;